Below you will find pages that utilize the taxonomy term “Rural”

 What VoIP Actually Needs

 Before we get into internet types, let’s set the bar.
 A single VoIP call requires about 100 kbps up and 100 kbps down.
 That’s almost nothing by modern standards.
 You also want low latency (under 100ms) and minimal jitter (consistent packet timing).
+Our call quality guide explains what these mean and how to optimize them.

 Keeping Connected: VoIP Reliability in Rural Areas